Information Assurance, PhD—Advanced Entry

 Complete all courses and requirements listed below unless otherwise indicated.

 Complete 16 semester hours of approved course work.
+A cumulative 3.400 GPA is required for the core requirement.
 Consult your faculty advisor for acceptable courses.

 Program Credit/GPA Requirements